What is the IRS Form 8283?

 rules or limitations may apply with respect to your tax treatment depending on your specific

 What are the limitations on charitable deductions?

-- Deductions for all other contributions (including contributions of cash) may be taken up to 50% of AGI.
+- Deductions for all other contributions (including contributions of cash) are limited to

 Your ability to take itemized deductions may be subject to certain other limitations.
 Please contact your tax advisor to determine your tax deductibility limits.

 What types of assets can I contribute to Fidelity Charitable?

 Cash equivalents, publicly traded stock, mutual fund shares, bonds, certain private or

 restricted stock, bitcoin, and select real estate are eligible for contribution to Fidelity

 Charitable.
 We will be glad to discuss proposed contributions with you.
 Please contact us at